can-git/ARI5004Project/README.md

 # Deep Learning Networks Comparison of Histologic Patterns on Resected Lung Adenocarcinoma Slides

+!
+Before using this project, please read the problems section first.

 This repository contains the code for the project article prepared for the ARI5004 (Deep Learning) course at Bahçeşehir University.
-!
-Before using the project, please read the problems section first.

 NeurIPS styled report: [Deep Learning Networks Comparison of Histologic Patterns on Resected Lung Adenocarcinoma Slides](https://drive.google.com/file/d/1aE8Vi3HnBVBwzreEH-uyyYbEczZrkOeL/view?usp=sharing).